 In 1988, Pedro Delgado won the race with a time of 39h 19m 58s.
 He won the first edition of the Vuelta Espana in 1983.

 If you know a bit about any of the biking journeys that are held in the United States or if you like watching the Tour de France, it would be easiest for you to realize how this Vuelta competition works.
 It is a ride where all of the competitors are ranked according to their scores at the end of the ride.
-There are three different competitions that are held every year though and of the rankings for each competition are based on different metrics.
+Three different competitions are held every year though and the rankings for each competition are based on different metrics.

-The winner of the overall classification at Vuelta a Espana 2018 will receive 175.000€ which is a little less than Movistar’s Valentino Rossi won at the MotoGP 2018.
+The winner of the overall classification at Vuelta a Espana 2018 received 175.000€ which is a little less than Movistar’s Valentino Rossi won at the MotoGP 2018.
 However, this is still quite an amount of money.
 Couple that with the daily stage prize money, points, and a few other possible rewards and we’re already looking at a total haul of about 1 million euros.
-Not bad for 3 weeks of racing.
+A good prize for 3 weeks of racing.